tarleb/lua-filter-template/README.md

-Lua Filter Template
+Greetings, a Lua Filter Template
 ==================================================================

 [![GitHub build status][CI badge]][CI workflow]

+Greetings is a friendly Lua filter that adds a welcoming message to the document.

 This repository serves as a template intended to make publishing of pandoc [Lua filters][] easy and convenient.
-Just click "Use this template" and then make modifications in your new repository.
+Just click "use this template" and then make modifications in your new repository.
 See also the GitHub documentation on [creating a repository from a template][from template].